markbrown4/gmail-angular/readme.md

 <input name="query" ng-model="query">
 ```

-The ng-model directive saves the value of a form element on the current $scope, so we can pass it into a built in filter named.. filter which will do a fuzzy search on the data.
+The `ng-model` directive saves the value of a form element on the current `$scope`, so we can pass it into a built in filter named.. `filter` which will do a fuzzy search on the data.

 ```html
 <li ng-repeat="thread in threads | filter : query">